bucurdavid/dao-sc/README.md

 ## Testing

-Run all automated tests via:
+You can run the tests with:

 ```bash
 cargo test